13 Oct The 15 best cafés to work in Madrid

 However, working remotely does not require staying at home.
-According to a study by the international company Buffer41% of professionals prefer to go to other locations to perform their tasks.
+According to a study by the international company Buffer41% of professionals prefer to go to other places to perform their tasks.
 There are several options, such as going to a coworking or a coffee shop where it is possible to give free rein to creativity.
-In their time, great artists and writers such as Pablo Picasso, J.K.
-Rowling, Simone de Beauvoir, Jean-Paul Sartre or Bob Dylan, were seduced by coffee-scented places.
-And it doesn't seem to have gone badly for them...
+At the time, great artists and writers such as Pablo Picasso, J.K.
+Rowling, Simone de Beauvoir, Jean-Paul Sartre o Bob Dylanwere seduced by the coffee-scented premises.
+And it doesn't seem to have gone badly...

 Emulating these celebrities, at least as far as their taste for coffee shops is concerned, is easier thanks to the selection of places that we propose to you.
 In them, anyone can go to work, relax and create, thanks to its cozy atmosphere, its stimulating offer of drinks and food and the constant murmur of conversations of others.
 Without a doubt, a real stimulus for the muses to get down to work.

 "The best cafés to work in Madrid

 - c/ Costanilla de San Andrés, 14 | 28005, Madrid (metro La Latina)

 - opening hours: M-Th from 11h to 2h | F-S from 11h to 2:30h | Sun from 11h to 24h.

 What can we say about him at this stage!